A restriction estimate for surfaces with negative Gaussian curvatures: Bad lines and bad pairs

 \begin{lem} Under the induction hypothesis \eqref{induction}, for every $L \in \mathbb{L}$, large numbers $K_L,R'$ with $10^{10d} \leq K_L \leq R' \leq R/2$, $3/13<\lambda<1$, surface $S$ with a polynomial $h$ satisfying \eqref{maininequality}, ball $B_{R'}$ of radius $R'$, and function $f:[-1,1]^2 \rightarrow \C$, we have

 for some constant $C_d$ depending only on $d$. \end{lem}

 \begin{proof}[Proof of Lemma \ref{striprescaling}] The proof is very similar to that of Lemma \ref{squarerescaling}.
 Without loss of generality, we assume that the center of the ball $B_{R'}$ is the origin.
-Also, to simplify the presentation of the proof, we assume that our strip $L$ is
+Also, after applying an affine transformation, we assume that our strip $L$ is